abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 As an example of a proposition that contains multiple levels of nesting (and also as a great introduction of the subject of logic in its own right), consider one of the oldest (it was already known by Stoics at 3rd century B.C.) and most famous propositions ever, namely the *modus ponens*.

-Modus ponens is a proposition that states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.
+Modus ponens is a proposition that is composed of two other propositions (which here we denote $A$ and $B$) and it states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.
 For example, if we know that "Socrates is a human" and that "humans are mortal" (or "being human implies being mortal"), we also know that "Socrates is mortal."

 ![Modus ponens](../05_logic/modus_ponens.svg)

-Let's dive into it.
-The proposition is composed of two other propositions in a $follows$ relation, where the proposition that follows ($B$) is primary, but the proposition from which $B$ follows is not primary (let's call that one $C$ - so the whole proposition becomes $C → B$.)
+Let's dive into this proposition.
+We can see that it is composed of two other propositions in a $follows$ relation, where the proposition that follows ($B$) is primary, but the proposition from which $B$ follows is not primary (let's call that one $C$ - so the whole proposition becomes $C → B$.)

 Going one more level down, we notice that the $C$ propositions is itself composed of two propositions in an *and*, relationship - $A$ and let's call the other one $D$ (so $A ∧ D$), where $D$ is itself composed of two propositions, this time in a $follows$ relationship - $A → B$.
 But all of this is better visualized in the diagram.

 Tautologies
 ---

-We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that compose it.
+We often cannot tell whether a given composite proposition is true or false without knowing the values of the propositions that it is made of.
 However, with propositions such as *modus ponens* we can: modus ponens is *always true*, regardless of whether the propositions that form it are true or false.
 If we want to be fancy, we can also say that it is *true in all models of the logical system*, a model being a set of real-world premises are taken to be signified by our propositions.

 For example, our previous example will not stop being true if we *substitute* "Socrates" with any other name, nor if we substitute "mortal" for any other quality that humans possess.